About Me

 I previously worked as a Researcher and Developer for the Platform and Software Research team under 6G Lab at Samsung Research.
 In this role, I actively researched various advanced topics of interest like SIMD and Vector Processing, Compilers and Compiler Optimizations, LLVM and custom LLVM passes for optimization, with the overall objective of developing the platforms and software for the next generation of Wireless Communication to support stratospheric data rates of 100 Gbps.

-My Undergraduate Study was at PES University, where I graduated in the top 5% in 2022, receiving a First Class with Honors, B. Tech Degree in “Computer Science and Engineering”, and a Specialization in “Systems and Core Computing”.
+I completed my undergraduate studies at PES University, where I graduated in the top 5% of my class in 2022.
+I received a First Class with Honors, B. Tech Degree in “Computer Science and Engineering”, and a Specialization in “Systems and Core Computing”.
+I was awarded the CNR Rao Merit Scholarship in recognition of my academic achievements.
+Under the guidance of my advisor, Prof. N S Kumar, I completed six advanced courses and my capstone project, “Automated Parallelization of Source Code using Program Comprehension.”

 Further, I firmly believe that technology can serve as a force for good and effortlessly solve pressing real-world problems such as Food, Water, Education, Poverty, Healthcare, Climate Change, Sustainability, etc. In this regard, I am passionately motivated to transcend boundaries and transform my hunger for optimization into a mindset for efficiently solving such problems.